 Use models in Model Garden

-Discover, test, tune, and deploy models by using Model Garden in the Google Cloud console.
-You can also deploy Model Garden models by using the Google Cloud CLI.
+In Model Garden, you can discover, test, tune, and deploy models by using the Google Cloud console or the Google Cloud CLI.

 Send test prompts